garnajee/home-server/recyclarr-setup/README.md

 > [!WARNING]
 > This docker-compose is associated with the `net-chill` docker subnet.
 Recyclarr needs to be on the same subnet as radarr and sonarr.
-4. Download the provided `.env-example` file and rename it to `.env`.
+4. Download the provided `.env-example` file (the command renamed it to `.env`).
 Modify the `.env` file according to your environment:
    ```bash
    curl -o .env https://raw.githubusercontent.com/garnajee/home-server/master/recyclarr-setup/.env-example
    ```